Dandelion Root for Liver Health: How Taraxasterol & Bitter Compounds Support Hepatic Detoxification

 Is dandelion root the same as dandelion leaf?

 While both derive from the same plant and share some therapeutic properties, dandelion root and leaf have distinct applications.
-The root contains higher concentrations of inulin (prebiotic fiber), taraxasterol (hepatoprotective compound), and bitter principles that stimulate bile production.
+The root contains higher concentrations of inulin (prebiotic fiber), taraxasterol (hepatoprotective compound), and bitter principles that support bile production.
 The leaf offers stronger diuretic properties and higher mineral content, particularly potassium.
 Root preparations focus on liver and digestive support, while leaf preparations emphasize kidney function and fluid elimination.
+Many herbalists combine root and leaf for comprehensive detoxification that addresses both liver and kidney elimination pathways.

 Who should not use dandelion root?